gravitational/teleport/rfd/0109-opsgenie-plugin.md

 Once an access request has been approved or denied the plugin will add a note to the alert and close the relevant alert tied to that access request.

 ## Implementation details
-In this section we will take a look at how the plugin will interact with the OpsGenie API.
+In this section we will take a look at how the plugin will interact with the Opsgenie API.

 ### Authorization

-The plugin will use the API key provided in the OpsGenie config file when interacting with the OpsGenie API.
+The plugin will use the API key provided in the Opsgenie config file when interacting with the Opsgenie API.
 This API key will be included in the headers of the requests made.

 ```
 Header Key: Authorization
-Header Value: GenieKey $apiKey
+Header Value: genieKey $apiKey
 ```

 ### Creating alerts
-When the OpsGenie plugin creates alerts for incoming access requests the Create alert request will be of the form
+When the Opsgenie plugin creates alerts for incoming access requests the Create alert request will be of the form

 ```
 {